tdhock/tdhock.github.io/_posts/2024-09-17-ordinary-least-squares-algos.md

 Is any method clearly faster?
 * with lots of data and few features (N>P), all methods are fast/linear (P constant column).
-* with lots of features and few data (N<P), lm/QR decomposition is asymptotically faster than matrix multiply and solve/invert/LU.
+* with lots of features and few data (N<P), lm/QR decomposition is asymptotically faster than matrix multiply and solve/invert/LU (N constant column).

 ## Conclusions